sauchix/sauchix.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Hi, I am Sau Chi, I am currently doing a Masters on Computer Vision, Robotics and Machine Learning
+Hi, I am Sau Chi, I am currently doing a Masters on Computer Vision, Robotics and Machine Learning.
+I am interested in Computer Vision, machine learning and 3D reconstruction.
+Currently I am very interested in the 3D model generation field.